krzyzanowskim/ObjectivePGP/README.md

 Known limitations:

-- Elgamal cipher is not supported.
+- Elgamal encryption/decryption is not supported.
 - Cleartext signature.

 ## The license